seperot/sepe-devblog/src/pages/open-source-pipeline/index.md

 This is part 3 of a 3 part blog post about making v2 of turtle wear watch face.
 [You can check out part 1 here](https://ijh.dev/middlewear-go) and [you can check out part 2 here](https://ijh.dev/making-wear-os)

-We also will be skipping some of the basics of CI/CD pipelines and what that means, if you are not sure what that is [check out this blog post on a mobile CI/CD here](https://ijh.dev/mobile-ci-cd/)
+This post will also be covering everything from PR to releasing on a Kubernetes cluster.
+We will be skipping some of the basics of CI/CD pipelines and what they are, if you are not sure what that is (check out this blog post on a mobile CI/CD here)[https://ijh.dev/mobile-ci-cd/].

 ###Git, pull requests and pipeline starting point
 ![GitHub](./images/github.png)